A Married Couple Interview & their big move to South Korea.

 Q: Are there any challenges you’ve faced?
 How did you overcome them?

-Eddie: We have obviously faced challenges that others would not have in previous years due to Covid-19, but that comes with the territory of moving to a new place during a global pandemic.
+Eddie: We have obviously faced challenges that others would not have in previous years due to Covid-19.
+But that comes with the territory of moving to a new place during a global pandemic.
 It is important to stay updated with new requirements as the situation moves so fast these days.
-Covid aside, the biggest challenge that I faced here in South Korea was when I started teaching for the first couple of weeks.
+Covid aside, the biggest challenge that I faced here in South Korea was when I started teaching for the first few weeks.
 People here can be quite direct and will let you know if you have made a mistake in your teaching.
 However, it is important to remember that they are not trying to pick on you, that is just how they do things here.
 I overcame this by showing my Korean co-teachers how hard I was willing to work and that I wanted to do my best for their class.
 I now have an excellent working relationship with them and we get along quite well!

 Q: What advice would you give someone wanting to start out teaching English abroad?